Saturday, November 17, 2012

 Claim : Slaughterhouses have to be closed down

 Our society condemns violence.
-Hitting without reason or killing are criminal offenses, because if we can avoid agression we are obligated to do so.
+Hitting without reason or killing are criminal offenses, because if we can avoid aggression we are obligated to do so.
 Violence against the weak is condemned even more vehemently.
 And everyone agrees that animals can also suffer from violence and are clearly weak compared to humans and their technology.
-Nevertheless, slaughterhouses constitute the most appaling conretization of the violence against powerless beings.
-Our society say that brutality is bad but kills thousands of innocent animals every day.
-In the same time, millions of vegans and vegetarians in the world show that it is not necessary to kill animals for food, wich means that the violence of slaughterhouses can't be justified anymore.
-The fondamental principles of non violence and protection of the weak have to be respected.
-Injust and violent practices of the past have been abolished or reduced, such as slavery, public torture or breaching.
+Nevertheless, slaughterhouses constitute the most appalling concretization of the violence against powerless beings.
+Our society says that brutality is bad but kills thousands of innocent animals every day.
+In the same time, millions of vegans and vegetarians in the world show that it is not necessary to kill animals for food, which means that the violence of slaughterhouses can't be justified anymore.
+The fundamental principles of nonviolence and protection of the weak have to be respected.
+Unjust and violent practices of the past have been abolished or reduced, such as slavery, public torture, or breaching.
 They also were embedded in the collective consciousness to the point that some people thought them to be eternal.
 But history has shown the opposite, because the moral evolution of human beings is a phenomenon that persists over time and one can easily imagine that one day slaughterhouses will be considered as a symbol of injustice and barbarism.
 Beginning to close them today is demanded not only by us but by the thousands of animals whose throat is being cut down right now in a society that condemns violence only in words.

 Known principle: Law of the strongest is wrong